The Impact of Regulatory Changes on Healthcare Business Strategies

 Regulatory changes can impact healthcare organizations' access to certain markets or patient demographics.
 This can happen through new licensing requirements, restrictions on providing services in certain areas, or regulations that open up new markets (like rural areas or specific patient groups).
 These changes can dictate where and to whom healthcare services can be offered.

 Also, changes in Medicare and Medicaid regulations can significantly impact market access.
-For example, expanded coverage under these programs can open up new patient demographics for healthcare providers.
+For example, expanded coverage under these programs can open up new patient demographics for healthcare providers, as the following data suggests.

 Why you should care: